kingzamzon/docs/docs/integrations/aa/alchemy-account-kit.md

 ---

 ## What is Account Kit?

 [Alchemy's Account Kit](https://www.alchemy.com/account-kit) is a complete toolkit to embed smart accounts in your app with social login, gas abstraction, batch transactions, and more.

+[Lit Protocol's AA signer](https://accountkit.alchemy.com/smart-accounts/signers/guides/lit.html) is a complete solution for powering AA with a Lit signer.

 Powered by account abstraction (ERC-4337), Account Kit provides all the tools you need to onboard users with zero friction:

--**aa-sdk**: a flexible library to integrate, deploy, and use smart accounts -**Light Account**: a gas-optimized ERC-4337 smart contract account -**Signers**: integrations with your favorite social login and passkey providers -**Gas Manager APIs**: a programmable API to sponsor gas fees in your app‍ -**Bundler APIs**: the most reliable Bundler to submit UserOps onchain at scale
+-**aa-sdk**: a flexible library to integrate, deploy, and use smart accounts

+-**Light Account**: a gas-optimized ERC-4337 smart contract account

+-**Signers**: integrations with your favorite social login and passkey providers

+-**Gas Manager APIs**: a programmable API to sponsor gas fees in your app‍

+-**Bundler APIs**: the most reliable Bundler to submit UserOps onchain at scale

 With Account Kit, you can create a smart account for every user.
 Smart accounts are smart contract wallets that leverage account abstraction to radically simplify every step of the onboarding experience.
 Now, a new user can: